What can churches contribute to dementia care?

 These are a whole different and vital dimension of dementia care.

 Could they do more?
 Of course: that is part of what we were trying to discover.
 It was fascinating to hear about initiatives across the country, from north to south.
 We hope to learn about many more in the near future, and to find ways in which they can connect even more effectively.

-Following the workshop we are planning a smaller group in which we can look at topics in greater depth, with time for interaction.
+Following the workshops a smaller group has begun meeting, to look at topics in greater depth, with time for interaction.
 For example

 - practical suggestions for communicating

 - facing the challenges of caregiving